0xsksingh/CrossChain-Dchain-Bridge/README.md

-# Hyperlane Warp Route UI Template
+# Dchain CrossChain Token Bridging

-This repo contains an example web interface for interchain tokens built with [Hyperlane Warp Route](https://docs.hyperlane.xyz/docs/reference/applications/warp-routes).
-Warp is a framework to permisionlessly bridge tokens to any chain.
+This is a web interface for interchain tokens built with [Hyperlane Warp Route](https://docs.hyperlane.xyz/docs/reference/applications/warp-routes).

+Warp is a framework that was used to permisionlessly bridge tokens to dchain.

 ## Architecture